by: Anita Sulaiman | Principal Consultant and Executive Coach at IBEX Consulting

 ABOUT THE AUTHOR:

-Anita Sulaiman is Principal Consultant and Trainer at IBEX Consulting.
+Anita Sulaiman is Principal Consultant and Executive Coach at IBEX Consulting.
 Her extensive international experience and professional background span public and private sectors, for-profit and not-for-profit enterprises, in industries including aviation/aerospace, healthcare, electronics, retail, manufacturing, hospitality, military/defense and government across 7 countries.
 Her areas of expertise are strategy, leadership development, marketing and change management/business process re-engineering.
 Anita is also a culture coach specializing in cultural competency and cross-cultural communication.
 Helping individuals and organizations excel in a global world is a passion.
 Anita began her career as a management consultant, spearheading organizational transformation initiatives in multi-national corporations for Alexander Proudfoot and REL – global leaders in productivity, quality, and working capital management.
 This systems background enabled her to take the management of linguistic services at Swedish Medical Center to a new level.
 She has since helped various healthcare institutions in Washington and other states identify barriers to equal access and formulate strategies to better serve diverse communities.
 Anita has continued to stay at the forefront of efforts to improve patient safety, serving on advisory groups and committees for organizations including the Washington Patient Safety Coalition, Foundation for Health Care Quality (Patient & Family Advisory Council) and Washington State Coalition for Language Access.
 She is Chair of the Addressing Stigma and Bias Workgroup, a partnership between WPSC and the Bree Collaborative, a healthcare non-profit established by the Washington State Legislature.
 Anita graduated with a Bachelor of Business in Business Administration from the Royal Melbourne Institute of Technology in Australia.
 She is fluent in Bahasa Indonesia and Malay; and speaks basic Mandarin (Chinese).
 Anita is happiest when her work involves building bridges – between people, cultures, organizations and countries.

 - Link BG, Phelan JC.
 Conceptualizing stigma.
 Annu Rev Soc.
 2001;27(1).